 On Friday, January 31st, the U.S. government announced new travel restrictions for foreign nationals who have been in China the past 14 days.
 These restrictions will be implemented at 5:00 PM EST on February 2, 2020.
 All foreign nationals who have been in China in the 14 days preceding their planned arrival will be denied entry after these restrictions take effect on February 2, 2020.
 It is not yet clear how long these restrictions will remain in place.

 These restrictions include foreign nationals on non-immigrant visas, including F-1, F-2 and J-1, J-2 students, scholars, and dependents.
 If you plan to arrive in the United States after these restrictions take effect, please consult your airline about what options may be available to you.
-If your scheduled arrival will be delayed, please contact the International Center at International.Flint@umich.edu.
+If your scheduled arrival will be delayed, please contact the Center for Global Engagement at International.Flint@umich.edu.
 We will work with you and your host department on any necessary updates to your immigration documents.

 - Will college continue to be open during spring and summer?